railsagency/rails_coding_quiz/README.md

   The development server should work with the provided client page.

-Step 2: Upload your completed solution to a public Github repository so we can review.
+#### Step 2: Upload your completed solution to a public Github repository so we can review.

-Step 3: Host the working solution on Heroku and send the Heroku App URL to us for review.
+#### Step 3: Host the working solution on Heroku and send the Heroku App URL to us for review.

-Completely Optional Bonuses:
+## Completely Optional Bonuses Features:

   1. Add RSpec tests for the controller and model.
   2. Add Validations to the Taco model.